acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 # Certificate rotation

 Certificate rotation is currently a manual operational process.
-The exact rotation procedure depends on how the Service Provider certificate is configured in the deployment environment and how the Identity Provider consumes updated SP metadata.
-The current implementation does not provide automated certificate rollover or renewal logic, and rollover procedures should be validated against the target Identity Provider before production use.
+The exact rotation procedure depends on how Service Provider certificate material is deployed and how the Identity Provider consumes updated Service Provider metadata or certificates.

+The current implementation does not provide automated certificate rollover, automated renewal, or built-in certificate rotation orchestration.
+Rotation procedures should be validated against the target Identity Provider and deployment environment before production use.

-Automatic certificate renewal and certificate rollover are not currently implemented.
+Any certificate change requires updating the deployed Service Provider certificate material and restarting the application so the new configuration is loaded.

 ---